Skip to main content

 Contract Revenue Profiles

-When you’re using a Contract Specific Revenue Profile in Service Geeni, it helps you split the revenue from a service contract between different cost centers in your accounting system.
+When you’re using a Contract Specific Revenue Profile in Service Geeni, it helps you split the revenue from a service contract between different cost centres in your accounting system.
 For example, you might want to separate sales for labour and stock.

-Keep in mind, that revenue profiles only come into play when you’ve set up Recurring Invoicing on the contract.
+Keep in mind that revenue profiles only come into play when you’ve set up Recurring Invoicing on the contract.
 The recurring invoice works like a payment plan for ongoing services and can either be charged at a fixed rate or based on the equipment.

 If you don’t have a recurring invoicing set, revenue profiles won’t apply.
 In that case, invoices are generated after the service is completed, and the job cost codes will be used to handle accounting.